isaacanders0n/MarchMadness/README.md

 - Klein: Responsible for the parameter tuning node and proof of concept model which can be found in the `Models` group in the dag.
 - Joel: Wrote tests.
 - Hank: Created visualizations and handled EDA.
-- Berkan: I don't know but he did something.
+- Berkan: I don't know what but I know that he did something.
 - Isaac Z: Did something.